Year end is gift-giving time: Use the annual gift tax exclusion to the max

 The lifetime gift tax exemption is part and parcel of the unified gift and estate tax exemption.
 It can shelter from tax gifts above the annual gift tax exclusion amount.

-Under current law, the exemption effectively shelters $10 million from tax, indexed for inflation.
-In 2023, the inflation-adjusted amount is $12.92 million.
-In 2024, the amount will increase to $13.61 million.
+Under current law, the exemption effectively shelters $13.61 million per individual in 2024.
+In 2025, the amount increases to $13.99 million.
 However, if you tap your lifetime gift tax exemption, it erodes the exemption amount available for your estate.

 Tax-exempt gifts